TEAMMATES/teammates/docs/staticAnalysis.md

 #### Installing ESLint from within IntelliJ

 1. Ensure the [NodeJS Plugin](https://plugins.jetbrains.com/idea/plugin/6098-nodejs) is installed.
-1. Refer to [this guide](https://www.jetbrains.com/help/idea/2016.3/using-javascript-code-quality-tools.html#ESLint) to install ESLint (version 3.11.1).
+1. Refer to [this guide](https://www.jetbrains.com/help/idea/2016.3/using-javascript-code-quality-tools.html#ESLint) to install ESLint.
+Refer to `src/main/resources/package.json` for the appropriate version to install.
-1. Follow the same steps outlined in the guide above to install `eslint-plugin-json` (version 1.2.0).
+1. Follow the same steps outlined in the guide above to install `eslint-plugin-json`.

 #### Configuring ESLint for IntelliJ